cypienta/docs/docs/source/getting_started/deploy.rst

         $ docker pull public.ecr.aws/p2d2x2s3/cypienta/vrl-lambda:${VRL_TAG}

 4. Once the image pull is completed, create an ECR repository to push the Cypienta VRL Lambda image.
+Skip this step if the repository is already created.

     .. code-block:: shell